anugoel890/Langchain/README.md

-Create travel bot that answers questions on your travel to Madhya Pradesh.
+Create Travel Bot that helps you in planning your trip to Madhya Pradesh, India.
+We are using LLMs and Langchain with Streamlit to create the travelling app.